"Na why Liz Benson poisoned him a lot": Nigerians drag Zack Orji on social media

 “Liz Benson Poisoned Zack Orji Many Times”: Nigerians Reminisce Old Nollywood Days As Actors Trend

-- Nollywood stars Zack Orji and Liz Benson are the hot topic on social media as Nigerians are reminiscing on old days
+- Nollywood stars Zack Orji and Liz Benson are the hot topics on social media as Nigerians are reminiscing on the old days

-- The trend started after Zack publicly declared support for All Progressives Congress presidential candidate, Tinubu
+- The trend started after Orji publicly declared support for All Progressives Congress presidential candidate, Tinubu

-- Many claim thee actor's greedy behavior is why Liz used to poison him a lot in old Nollywood movies
+- Many claim the actor's greedy behaviour is why Liz used to poison him a lot in old Nollywood movies

-Nollywood veteran Zack Orji as at the time of this report is trending on social media after publicly declaring his support for APC presidential candidate Asiwaju Tinubu.
+Nollywood veteran Zack Orji at the time of this report is trending on social media after publicly declaring his support for All Progressives Congress (APC) presidential candidate Asiwaju Bola Tinubu.

 "I’m not surprised at Zack Orji at all.
 Someone who after getting poisoned by Liz Benson for many years in the nollywood can only boast of a 1998 Jeep, a self Con apartment in Ago palace Lagos and an unending supply of bleaching cream.
 This man is after his stomach.
 Too bad."